oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Execution Barriers
 ------------------

-Commands executed on a command list are only guaranteed to start in the same order in which they are submitted; i.e.?there is no implicit definition of the order of completion.
+Commands executed on a command list are only guaranteed to start in the same order in which they are submitted; i.e. there is no implicit definition of the order of completion.

 - Fences provide implicit, coarse-grain control to indicate that all previous commands must complete prior to the fence being signaled.
 - Events provide explicit, fine-grain control over execution dependencies between commands; allowing more opportunities for concurrent execution and higher device utilization.